Do you have tons of flip-flops and need a better storage solution?

 I wrapped the end of the rope with a piece of tape to thread the rope through the hole.
 Then I wrapped the hose clamp around the end of the rope and tightened it with a screwdriver.
 I trimmed the end of the rope to get rid of any frayed or loose ends and then added the dividers.
 Now it was time to put my flips flops in the new flip flop bin.
 It held 20 pairs of flip flops and fits perfectly under the bottom shelf in my closet.

 The only thing I wish I could add to this to make this perfect is casters.
-Unfortunately I didn’t have enough room to add casters to the bottom.
-However if I get lucky and have a future closet with room I will definitely be adding casters.
+Unfortunately, I didn’t have enough room to add casters to the bottom.
+However, if I get lucky and have a future closet with the room I will definitely be adding casters.

 This post Linked Up Here: